Heart

 Some of the fruits and vegetables that ripen during the summer can also be some of the best for the health of your heart.

-Cassie Wright, a registered dietician with Rochester Regional Health, explains some of the benefits of these foods and how they help your body stay healthy.
+One of our registered dietitians explains some of the benefits of these foods and how they help your body stay healthy.

 What are antioxidants?